Roqy Tyraid

-Jacob Raiford (born May 19, 1986), better known by his stage name Roqy Tyraid, is an American rapper, and activist.
-In 2015, he signed with Soulspazm Records for the release of his debut 2016 album, “The Dichotomy of RoQy TyRaiD,” which featured three singles on the indie college charts.
+Jacob Raiford (born May 19, 1986), known professionally as Roqy TyRaiD, is an American rapper and activist.
+In 2015, he signed with Soulspazm Records and released his debut studio album, The Dichotomy of RoQy TyRaiD, in 2016.
+The album produced three singles that charted on independent college radio charts.

 Personal life

-Raiford was born and raised in San Diego, California, and later moved to Phoenix, Arizona.
-He is the second youngest of five children and currently resides in Phoenix, Arizona.
-He mentions his religious upbringing in his father's household in the song "Preach".
+Raiford was born and raised in San Diego, California, and later moved to Phoenix, Arizona, where he resides He is the third of five children.

-He has cited his mother and his fiancé as influences in joining Hip Hop, as well as his oldest brother for introducing him to different genres of music as a child.
-Raiford is a former member of the Universal Zulu Nation's Southwest Chapter, and has been interviewed by the local news for leading Black Lives Matter marches in Tempe, Arizona.
+He has cited his mother and his fiancée as influences who helped spark his interest in hip hop.
+His oldest brother introduced him to various genres of music during his childhood.
+Raiford is a former member of the Universal Zulu Nation’s Southwest chapter and has been interviewed by local news outlets for leading Black Lives Matter marches in Tempe, Arizona.

 Music career

-2004–2008: Beginnings
+2004 – 2008: Beginning

-Raiford, aged 19 and at the time performing under the alias J RoQ, attended school in Phoenix, Arizona.
-He travelled to Pomona, California, where his musical collective relocated and formed TAK-OVR Entertainment, led by DJ Metric.
+At the age of 19, Raiford attended school in Phoenix, Arizona, performing under the alias J RoQ.
+He traveled to Pomona, California, where his musical collective relocated and formed TAK-OVR Entertainment, led by DJ Metric.
 The collective included the hip-hop group 60 East, with Space Ghost as its flagship artist.
 Both Raiford and McAdams were active in the Inland Empire music scene, where McAdams was the first artist promoted by the label, followed by Raiford.
 They collaborated on McAdams' project, House on Haunted Hill.
-On July 28, 2006, Paul McAdams and his friend Brendan, also known as Sank, were ambushed and shot on their way to a show.
-McAdams died from his injuries, and the group disbanded shortly after, with some members being incarcerated.

-Raiford continued in Phoenix, and partnered with Grammy-nominated producer Dion Brigham, a.k.a.
+Raiford partnered with Grammy-nominated producer Dion Brigham, a.k.a.
 Checkin Trapps.
 Raiford then launched a marketing campaign, selling his first two mixtapes: Prequel 2 Bootlegs and Hiatus RoQ.
 He claimed to have sold around 20,000 copies between the winter of 2006 and mid-2008.

-At local shows, Raiford would occasionally rap battle members of the crowd, advertising this on Myspace as "Going on a Tirade."
-In late 2008, out of respect for J Rocc, Raiford decided to retire the moniker.
-He spoke with childhood friend Chino XL, who suggested "Tirade," and Raiford agreed, conceptualising Roqy Tyraid as a combination between "Roq" and "Tirade."
+At local shows, Raiford would occasionally engage in rap battles with members of the crowd, advertising this on Myspace as "Going on a Tirade."
+In late 2008, out of respect for J Rocc, Raiford decided to retire the moniker J RoQ.
+He spoke with childhood friend Chino XL, who suggested "Tirade," and Raiford agreed, and conceptualised Roqy Tyraid as a combination between "Roq" and "Tirade."